 2.Ash Hill, Wolverhampton.
 Is an exceptionally sought after address which comprises a selection of substantial, high-end properties in a leafy backwater setting which is within easy reach of the City Centre.

-Local facilities are readily accessible within Compton and Tettenhall village, there is easy travelling to Wolverhampton and communications are excellent with mainline rail services running from train station and the M5, M6 and M6 Toll facilitating access to Birmingham and the entire national motorway infrastructure.
+Local facilities are readily accessible within Compton and Tettenhall village, there is easy travelling to Wolverhampton and communications are excellent with mainline rail services running from the train station and the M5, M6 and M6 Toll facilitating access to Birmingham and the entire national motorway infrastructure.

 3.Pool Hall.
 Pool Hall stands amidst beautiful rolling South Staffordshire countryside in a picturesque setting alongside the Staffordshire and Worcestershire Canal.